danilo-paula/PotentialMethods_GRARED_python/README.md

 English:

-Scientific Initiation Project of the GEOLIT core of IAG-USP, aiming to build a Python gravimetric reduction program with GUI.
+Scientific Initiation and Internship Project of the nucleus of Gravimetry, Magnetometry and Gamespectrometry of IAG-USP, aiming to build a Python gravimetric reduction program with GUI.

 User recommendations:
 The input files should follow the models available here.
 Any questions or suggestions, please contact: danilo_p@usp.br, with the following subject: GRARED-USER.